tkeffer/weert-js/README.md

 1. Make sure you are running WeeWX V3.8 or later.
 Earlier versions do not support the POST method used by the uploader.

+2. Put the `weert.py` module in the WeeWX `user` subdirectory.

-2. Add the following to `weewx.conf`:
+3. Add the following to `weewx.conf`:

     ```ini
     [StdRestful]